Entanglement of the Antisymmetric State: Regularised Relative Entropy of Entanglement

 then continuity for $\rho$ and $\sigma$ follows by use of the triangle inequality:

 The main step in the proof of the estimate~(\ref{eq-rel-cont-mixt}) is the following inequality for an ensemble $\{ p_i, \tau_i\}$,

 where $\ket{i}$ denotes an orthonormal basis.
-Inequality~(\ref{ineq-relent-ineq}) has first been proven for the relative entropy with respect to the set of separable states~\cite{linden05} (see also \cite{EFPPW00}) and then been extended to hold for any convex set that includes the maximally mixed state~\cite{SynHor05}\footnote{The set of PPT states is such a set.}.
+Inequality~(\ref{ineq-relent-ineq}) has first been proven for the relative entropy with respect to the set of separable states~\cite{linden05} (see also \cite{EFPPW00}) and then been extended to hold for any convex set that includes the maximally mixed state~\cite{SynHor05}.
 Here, it implies the following estimate where $h(\epsilon)$ is the Shannon entropy of the distribution $(\epsilon, 1-\epsilon)$.
 We will now replace all $\tilde{\rho}$'s on the RHS by $\rho$'s.
 This is done in two steps: i) remove the states of the form $\tilde{\rho}$ on the RHS, since the partial trace operations is an LOCC operation the RHS can only decrease, ii) append the states $\rho$ and apply the inequality

 which holds by subadditivity of $E_{R,\mathrm{sep}}$.
 This gives

 The last equality sign is the evaluation of the mean value of the binomial distribution.
 Since the above calculation holds for all $N$, this shows